apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 which matches the durable subscription being created.
 The attributes matched against are:

-* `name` : The name of the topic, you can use wild cards to match multiple.
+* `id` : The name of the topic, you can use wild cards to match multiple.

-* `client_id` This specify which client id this configuration should match.

 * `subscription_id` : This specify which subscription id this configuration should match.